Cash-back credit cards are rewards cards that give you a small percentage of each purchase back as a reward.

 - Cash rewards: Each cash-back credit card has its own earning scheme, but they all offer the same straightforward, easy-to-use benefit: cash back for each dollar you spend.
 Some cards offer rewards at a flat rate, such as 1.5% back on all purchases.
-Others, such as Chase Freedom, provide higher levels of cash back on certain categories, such as gas or groceries, that either stay the same or rotate each quarter.
+Others, such as Chase Freedom, provide higher levels of cash back on certain categories of purchases, such as gas or groceries, that either stay the same or rotate each quarter.

 - Many offer sign-up bonuses: Like travel rewards credit cards, many cash-back credit cards offer a sign-up bonus if you meet a minimum spending requirement within the first few months.
 These bonuses can be worth hundreds of dollars.

 - Shopping perks: Some cash-back credit cards (as well as many travel rewards credit cards) offer benefits that can safeguard your purchases or save you money.
-These perks include lowest advertised price match, extended warranties, return guarantees (or a refund if a store won’t accept a return), cell phone protection, and more.
+These perks include a lowest-advertised-price match, extended warranties, return guarantees (or a refund if a store won’t accept a return), cell phone protection, and more.
 Not all cards offer these features.
 Read your card’s benefits guide for a detailed breakdown.

-- Some have 0% APR offers: Some—but not all—cash-back credit cards offer 0% APR on purchases or balance transfers for a limited time.
+- Some have 0% APR offers: Some cash-back credit cards offer 0% APR on purchases or balance transfers for a limited time.
 That will let you pay down a big purchase, or existing debt, without paying interest.

 Cons of Cash-Back Credit Cards Explained

-- High ongoing APR: If the cash-back card you choose has a 0% APR offer, it won’t last forever.
+- High ongoing APR: If the cash-back card you choose has a 0% APR offer, it won’t stay that way forever.
 The average credit card APR is just over 20% (as of August 2021), and many cash-back credit cards charge even more.
 Your ongoing APR will be based on creditworthiness, so if you don’t have exceptional credit, you’ll receive an APR on the higher end of the card’s range.